 When is a voir dire conducted?

-Why is a voir dire conducted?
+Why is a proceeding conducted?

 The defence may run a voir dire to achieve any of the following outcomes: